QafooLabs/TimePlanner/README.md

     ant serve

 Then open the URL echo'ed on the command line, and you should be fine.
 All required project initializations should already be included.
-The prerequisites

 ## Testing